Vampires Suck

-Vampires Suck is a 2010 American parody film written and directed by Jason Friedberg and Aaron Seltzer.
-It stars Jenn Proske, Matt Lanter, Christopher N. Riggi, Ken Jeong, Anneliese van der Pol, and Arielle Kebbel.
-The film is a parody of The Twilight Saga franchise (mainly the original film and its sequel, New Moon).
+Vampires Suck is a 2010 American vampire parody film written and directed by Jason Friedberg and Aaron Seltzer.
+Theatrically released by 20th Century Fox on August 18, 2010, it stars Jenn Proske, Matt Lanter, Christopher N. Riggi, Ken Jeong, Anneliese van der Pol, and Arielle Kebbel, and mainly parodies The Twilight Saga franchise (specifically the original film and its sequel, New Moon).
 Like the previous Friedberg and Seltzer movies, the film was panned by critics for its humor and plot.
-20th Century Fox theatrically released the film on August 18, 2010.

 Plot

-Edward Sullen strips off his clothes during the saint Salvatore festival while Becca Crane rushes to stop him.
+Edward Sullen strips off his clothes during the St. Salvatore festival while Becca Crane rushes to stop him.
 While running through a fountain, she accidentally splashes water around, causing people to party in the fountain and thus stopping Becca.
-In a flashback, Becca moves to the Pacific Northwestern town of Sporks to live with her clueless father, Sheriff Frank, after her mother starts an affair with Tiger Woods.
+In a flashback, Becca relocates to the Pacific Northwestern town of Sporks to live with her clueless father Frank, the town's sheriff, after her mother, who raised her in Nevada, commences a romantic affair with Tiger Woods.
 Meanwhile, a killing spree is attributed to the Canadians, but the real perpetrators are a group of vampires usually mistaken for the Black Eyed Peas.
-Becca quickly befriends many students at her new high school, including Jennifer.
-She is also intrigued by the mysterious and aloof Edward, whose odd behavior perplexes her during their biology class.
+Becca quickly befriends many students at her new high school, but is also intrigued by the mysterious and aloof Edward, whose odd behavior perplexes her during their biology class.

 Later, when Becca is nearly struck by a van in the school parking lot, Edward stops the vehicle by thrusting another student in the van's way.
-Becca later "dreams" Edward was in her room; in truth he is, but is repulsed by things she does while sleeping.
-After much research and thought, Becca confronts Edward and tells him she thinks that he is one of the Jonas Brothers.
+After much research and thought, she confronts Edward and assumes he is one of the Jonas Brothers.
 Edward corrects her, saying he is a vampire but that he only consumes animal blood.
-Despite the danger of being around a vampire, Becca agrees to go to prom with Edward.
+Despite the danger of being around a vampire, Becca agrees to accompany Edward to the prom.
 Later, Becca and Edward kiss passionately in her room.
 Becca attempts to seduce Edward into having sex, but he abstains.

 On Becca's birthday, Edward introduces her to his vampire family.
-While unwrapping a gift, Becca gets a paper cut.
+While unwrapping one of her presents, Becca unintentionally suffers a paper cut.
 Edward's brother Jeremiah attempts to bite her, but is knocked away.
 To keep his family away from Becca, Edward distracts them and takes her out to the woods.
-He then proceeds to break up with Becca, who throws a tantrum after he leaves.
+He then proceeds to abrupty end their relationship, and she throws a tantrum after he leaves.
 Much to her expectance, Becca is attacked by three nomadic vampires, but Edward intervenes and saves her.